Crystalwarrior/KFO-Server/README.md

     - Plays a song, even if not in the server music list.
 * **poison** "ID" "initials of effects" "length"
     - Applies a poison to the target that will inflict them in the given length of time in seconds the given effects.
+* **pos_force** "position" "ID"
+    - Changes the IC position of a target by ID to the given one, or the one of all players in an area if not given a target.
 * **reveal** "ID"
     - Reveals a target if they were previously sneaking.
     - Also restores their formerly assigned handicap if they had one that was shorter than the server's automatic sneaking handicap.